aadi350/data-science-syllabus/interview-questions/behavioural.md

 - What qualities will it take to achieve your future goals?

 ### Tell me about a time you made a mistake at work?

+### Tell me about a time you had to make a challenging decision

 ### What’s the Most Difficult Decision You’ve Had to Make?
 - To get an idea of confidence and the thought process